HaoLiuHust/mkdocs-mk2pdf-plugin/README.md

 ### `style_path`

-This option allows you to specify a custom rst2pdf style(refer to rst2pdf).
+This option allows you to specify a custom rst2pdf style(refer to rst2pdf), usually useful when the default style does not support a font.
 This path must be **relative to your docs root** (See example below).
 Default is not set.

 `mkdocs.yml`:
 ```yaml